NixOS/nixpkgs/doc/contributing/submitting-changes.chapter.md

 ### Built on platform(s) {#submitting-changes-platform-diversity}

 Many Nix packages are designed to run on multiple platforms.
-As such, it\'s important to let the maintainer know which platforms your changes have been tested on.
-It\'s not always practical to test a change on all platforms, and is not required for a pull request to be merged.
+As such, it’s important to let the maintainer know which platforms your changes have been tested on.
+It’s not always practical to test a change on all platforms, and is not required for a pull request to be merged.
 Only check the systems you tested the build on in this section.

 ### Tested via one or more NixOS test(s) if existing and applicable for the change (look inside nixos/tests) {#submitting-changes-nixos-tests}

-Packages with automated tests are much more likely to be merged in a timely fashion because it doesn\'t require as much manual testing by the maintainer to verify the functionality of the package.
+Packages with automated tests are much more likely to be merged in a timely fashion because it doesn’t require as much manual testing by the maintainer to verify the functionality of the package.
 If there are existing tests for the package, they should be run to verify your changes do not break the tests.
 Tests only apply to packages with NixOS modules defined and can only be run on Linux.
 For more details on writing and running tests, see the [section in the NixOS manual](https://nixos.org/nixos/manual/index.html#sec-nixos-tests).

 ### Tested compilation of all pkgs that depend on this change using `nixpkgs-review` {#submitting-changes-tested-compilation}

-If you are updating a package\'s version, you can use nixpkgs-review to make sure all packages that depend on the updated package still compile correctly.
+If you are updating a package’s version, you can use nixpkgs-review to make sure all packages that depend on the updated package still compile correctly.
 The `nixpkgs-review` utility can look for and build all dependencies either based on uncommited changes with the `wip` option or specifying a github pull request number.

 review changes from pull request number 12345: